KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Gestures.md

 ## Drag gesture handlers

 KeyboardKit has a ``DragGestureHandler`` protocol that can be used to handle drag gestures.
-For instance, a ``SpaceDragGestureHandler`` is used to handle drag gestures on the space key.
+For instance, a ``Gestures/SpaceDragGestureHandler`` is used to handle drag gestures on the space key.